if-rizaldi/survival-shooter-project/README.md

 - android UI after build is too small and pause button is unresponsive
 - sometime Enemy got stuck and cannot find the player position
 - dodge feature in android is not consistence
+- webGL build have some error in accessing Score Menu and Setting Menu

 # try my game :